top of page

 Westbound Situation’s exciting and diverse concerts feature a set of unique original repertoire colored with recognizable standards from many genres.
 With bluegrass, classical chamber music, and jazz all coming together in the group’s concept of chambergrass, a Westbound Situation concert is dazzling musical journey not soon forgotten.

-Warren & Flick explore the nuanced textures of a two person ensemble.
-Using both original material and arranged standards from many genres, this ensemble finds new depth in the simplicity of a duo.
-Jacob Warren plays double bass, while Grant Flick plays violin, tenor guitar and mandolin.
-Currently based out of Ann Arbor, Michigan, the two met at the 2015 Acoustic Music Seminar (AMS), a program accepting only sixteen young string players from around the world to participate in a week of intense, improvisation, composition and performance training.
-A part of the Savannah Music Festival in Georgia, AMS is led by multi-instrumentalist Mike Marshall with the help of guitarist Julian Lage.
+Warren & Flick crafts a sound both invitingly full and authentically transparent; captivating listeners through original material that balances familiarity with an exploratory spirit.
+Jacob Warren plays double bass, and Grant Flick plays violin, tenor guitar and nyckelharpa.
+The two met at the 2015 Acoustic Music Seminar (AMS), a program for young string players from around the world to collaborate and hone their improvisation, composition and performance abilities.
+A part of the Savannah Music Festival in Georgia, AMS is led by multi-instrumentalist Mike Marshall.

 “Some of the most engaging people I’ve ever worked with have a clear vision while still being willing to explore—following, with a rare openness, the creative energy.” — Jeremy Kittel